ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

 The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-infra-anydb-distributed](https://github.com/IBM-Cloud/sap-infra-anydb-distributed).

-For 2nd and 3rd tier virtual private cloud on SAP, you modify the:
+For 2-tier and 3-tier VPC for SAP, you modify the:

 *  ``terraform.tfvars`` file to add your {{site.data.keyword.cloud_notm}} API-key